SMLeaks/website/docs/developer-qna.md

                   },
                   {
                     q: (<a key="scrapman_tweet" href="https://twitter.com/ScrapManYT/status/1394894719671422976">Draggable wedges when?</a>),
-                    a: 'We have gotten pretty far on draggable wedges.
+                    a: "We have gotten pretty far on draggable wedges.
 What we have to work out now is how they will work when you pick them up after having placed them.
-That is because they don’t scale and work like normal blocks.
-We might show them in action in the next devblog.', },
+That is because they don't scale and work like normal blocks.
+We might show them in action in the next devblog.", },
                   {
                     q: 'Will there be a Mac version of the game?',